togetherthough/Soft-Tissue-Tumor-Classification/docs/FILTERING.md

 - **Backward compatible** (existing code works unchanged)
 - Works with **all methods** (TabPFN, LoCalPFN, classification head, 3D baselines)
 - **All experiments** support filtering (Experiment 1 benchmarks, Experiment 3 classification head)
+- **Consistent filtering**: When enabled, ALL methods in an experiment use the SAME filtered dataset for fair comparison

 ---